scionproto/scion/doc/ControlPlanePKI.md

 [¹]: An authoritative AS should have all trust material for their local ISD available.

-__others__: All other requests are sent to the local certificate server that recursively fetches the certificates according to the table.
+__others:__ All other requests are sent to the local certificate server that recursively fetches the certificates according to the table.

 ## TRC Bootstrapping